painebenjamin/app.enfugue.ai/README.md

 ## Tensor RT

-TensorRT is a technology created by Nvidia that transforms an AI model into one that takes advantage of hardware acceleration available on NVidia GPUs.
+TensorRT is a technology created by Nvidia that transforms an AI model into one that takes advantage of hardware acceleration available on Nvidia GPUs.

-As there are numerous varying architectures used by NVidia that support this technology, these engines must be compiled by an architecture compatible with your actual hardware, rather than distributed by AI model providers.
+As there are numerous varying architectures used by Nvidia that support this technology, these engines must be compiled by an architecture compatible with your actual hardware, rather than distributed by AI model providers.
 The compilation time for each model varies, but generally takes between 15 and 30 minutes each.
 You can expect between 50% and 100% faster inference speeds during the engine's respective step(s).

 This is **only** available for modern 30xx and 40xx Nvidia GPU's.